kanishka-linux/hlspy/README.md

 		--show-window=min (minimize browser window)

-		--grab-window=name.png (image of window will be saved as name.png in current directory)
+		--grab-window=name.png (full-page screenshot of window will be saved as name.png in current directory.
+		                        It should be used with --show-window option)

 		--print-pdf=name.pdf (generate pdf of webpage and save it as name.pdf in current directory)